arsham-shirkouhi/SnackrTrackr/README.md

 ## 📞 Support

-For support, email support@snackrtrackr.com or create an issue in the GitHub repository.
+For support, email arsham.alishirkouhi@sjsu.edu or william.vu@sjsu.edu or create an issue in the GitHub repository.

 ---

-Made with ❤️ by the SnackrTrackr team
+Made with ❤️ by the team at D.C Corp